galv-team/galv-backend/README.md

 The server will be available at http://localhost:8001.

+### Gotchas

+- The docker-compose file only mounts the `galv-backend` directory, so if you add a new file or directory, to the project root, you will need to rebuild the container.

 ### Setting up in PyCharm

 To set up the development environment in PyCharm, make sure there's a project interpreter set up for the Docker container.